2700 teens caught drink driving under zero alcohol law

 He says more needs to be done to get the zero alcohol message out.

-Next story in National: Seatbelt could have saved crushed man
+Next story in New Zealand: Seatbelt could have saved crushed man

 Copyright © 2012, Radio New Zealand